0b5vr/automaton/automaton/README.md

 - [`automaton.module.min.js`](https://fms-cat.github.io/automaton/automaton/dist/automaton.module.min.js)

 `.min` builds are minified. otherwise it isn't minified and comes with source maps.
 `.module` builds are ESM. otherwise it's UMD.
+If you want to use the UMD one using iife, everything is exposed onto global under the name `AUTOMATON`.

 Code like this: